pertusa/ap/docs/fsl.md

 ![ZSL Generative 6](images/fsl/zsl/zsl_generative_06.svg)

-So far, we've gone through the broad concepts of the major zero-shot learning paradigms.

 ## Popular Few/Zero Shot learning models

+So far, we've gone through the broad concepts of the major few and zero-shot learning paradigms.
+However, there are also recent approaches using other architectures that take advantage of massive data.

-There are also more complex zero/few-shot mainstream alternatives with widespread application in the industry, such as CLIP.
+In this section we describe two zero/few-shot mainstream alternatives with widespread application in the industry: OpenAI CLIP and GPT-3.

 ### Contrastive Language-Image Pre-Training (CLIP)

 Introduced by OpenAI in 2021, [CLIP](https://openai.com/research/clip)[@clip] uses an encoder-decoder architecture for **multimodal zero-shot** learning.
-The illustration below explains how CLIP works.
+The figure below explains how CLIP works.

 ![CLIP](images/fsl/clip.png)